 Three NFC news items recently caught my attention, and I’ll like to hear your perspective on each.

-A) Lastest iPhone didn’t launch with NFC as a feature
+A) Latest iPhone didn’t launch with NFC as a feature

-C) Win8 launched (formally today) with innate support for what Microsoft calls ‘Near Field Proximity’
+C) Windows* 8 launched (formally today) with innate support for what Microsoft calls ‘Near Field Proximity’

 Before we discuss these, let’s take a bird’s eye view of NFC: